Configuring GTm 5250

 The GTm does not go into this state if an active content source is connected.
 If you touch the controller or connect a content source, the GTm comes out of standby mode such that the screens will display the content.
 The camera and microphone will come out of standby mode if there is an active call.

-Standby mode can be disabled using Maestro.
+Standby mode can be configured using Maestro.
 For more information, refer to Meeting room management.